sloiselle/herpstat/Readme.md

 ### Done!
 Now you can edit the files .jsx and .scss and see how the browser automatically reflects the changes.

+### @drowe
+If you want to run the mock API, in a separate terminal window, run ```yarn api```

+To change the URL for it, you should just have to update ```const apiHost``` in App.jsx and it will pass down as a prop where it needs to.

+The on/off button won't post to the herpstat API, but I think that's an issue with the mock server.
+Let me know if you run into trouble.
+Thanks!